philippabele/onboarding-students/first_pull_request.md

 ## Tasks

-- read other contribution guides like [this one](https://github.com/philippabele/nursing-home-volunteer/blob/main/CONTRIBUTING.md#getting-started)
+- Read other contribution guides like [this one](https://github.com/philippabele/nursing-home-volunteer/blob/main/CONTRIBUTING.md#getting-started)

-- make yourself familiar with the Git-Workflow by trying it out
+- Make yourself familiar with the Git-Workflow by trying it out

-- fork this project
+- Fork this project

-- create a new branch
+- Create a new branch

-- update the readme file of this project by adding a section about how to contribute
+- Update the readme file of this project by adding a section about how to contribute

-- create a PR and link this issue
+- Create a PR and link this issue

-- send the PR to philippabele
+- Send the PR to philippabele

 ## Learnings